The Castle of Pavarolo

 The ground floor is devoid of architectural barriers and consists of:

-a room of about 53 square meters with times shaped brick, lime plaster on the walls, brick floor antico;
+a room of about 53 square meters us times shaped brick, lime plaster on the walls, brick floor antico;

-a room of about 80 square meters with barrel vault brick ending at the floor of terracotta floor;
+a room of about 80 square meters us barrel vault brick ending at the floor of terracotta floor;

-a room of about 42 square meters with coffered ceiling and walls decorated in neo-gothic style, floor in terrazzo fine black and white800; it was ancient input main with ladder internal access to the first floor;
+a room of about 42 square meters with coffered ceiling and walls decorated in neo-gothic style, floor in terrazzo black and white fine '800; it constituted the ancient input main with ladder internal access to the first floor;

 the well roomVery suggestive and with vault in brick.

-All the local they have their own doorway overlooking the park and are connected to each other by large internal doors.
-Two separate flights of stairs and one modern elevator add up to the upper floors.
+Put your local they have their own doorway overlooking the park and are connected to each other by large internal doors.
+Two separate flights of stairs and one moderno elevator add up to the upper floors.

-I local on the second floor are accessible from the outside with a double ramp of stairs and, from inside with two stairs and the elevator:
+I local of the second floor are accessible from the outside with a double ramp of stairs and, from the inside with two stairs and the elevator:

-a local of 52 mq, Has terracotta floor and entirely decorated with heraldic friezes flamed into neo-gothic style;
+a room of 52 square meters, Has terracotta floor and entirely decorated with heraldic friezes flamed into neo-gothic style;

-a local of 53 mq, has wooden ceiling (exposed trusses) and fine red hexagonal tile floor800 2015. windows with lunettes and a small balcony;
+a room of 53 square meters, has wooden ceiling (exposed trusses) and floor in fine hexagonal red tiles'800 6 windows with lunettes and a small balcony;

 a local of 20 mq ha beamed ceiling, floor in cooked red of the '600, with 2 rectangular windows and caminetto;

-other local 4s, of which 1 with caminetto, total area of 90 square meters, connected by arches.
+other 4 rooms, of which 1 with caminetto, total area of 90 square meters, connected by arches.
 They are decorated in neo-gothic style and they have wooden ceilings coffered with floors in cooked red of the '600,

-a local of 42 mq with wooden ceiling with exposed beams and floor in ancient axes.
+a local of 42 mq with wooden ceiling with the exposed beams and floor in ancient axes.

-The second floor is characterized by the already mentioned valuable coffered ceilings of '300, from a small one chapel consecrated and two elegant suites.
+The second floor is characterized by the already mentioned valuable ones coffered ceilings of '300, from a small one chapel consecrated and two elegant suites.